How We Work

 • What do I need to prepare for my tax return?

-If you do not have access to your CRA account, please bring all the forms you have.
+If you have access to your CRA account, log in to check that all your tax forms are available, including:

-If it’s your fist time with us, please make sure to also bring:
+If it’s your first time with us, please also bring:

 • What is the procedure of tax preparation in Solid Tax?